lauang/InShare/ASSIGNMENT-3.md

 Explain how you plan to mitigate the XSS vulnerability while keeping the formatting functionality.

-To migate the XSS vulnerability whle preserving formatting functionality, I plan to integrate OWASP AntiSamy into the note content processing workflow.
+To migate the XSS vulnerability while preserving formatting functionality, I plan to integrate OWASP AntiSamy into the note content processing workflow.
 The main goal is to sanitize all HTML content in notes, allowing safe and pre-approved tags while blocking any potentially harmful scripts.

 First I'll configure AntiSamy using one of the standard policy files that matches the functionality we need.
 Slashdot seemed to be the right policy for our use, since it only allows the following HTML tags, and no CSS: `a`, `p`, `div`, `i`, `b`, `em`, `blockquote`, `tt`, `strong`, `br`, `ul`, `ol`, `li`.